ocsisco/exchange-api/README.md

 How to use "Exchange api"?

-Run the uvicorn server in local with command "uvicorn main:app" and enjoy of the next endpoints:
+Install the dependencies and run the uvicorn server in local with command "uvicorn main:app" and enjoy of the next endpoints:

 ``` [python]
 /fetch-one